kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-Then, in order to deploy eventarc trigger, you can also use `gcloud` CLI.
+Then, in order for the function to be triggered, you need to deploy Eventarc trigger to GCP.

+To do so, you can use `gcloud` CLI also here.

-The command you will is `gcloud eventarc triggers create`.
+The command you will use is `gcloud eventarc triggers create`.

 And give information such as

 - Trigger name
 - Destination Cloud Run function (service) name
-- Event type
+- Event type, in this example, Cloud Firestore document creation
-- Target path
+- Target path, in this example, any document under events collection

 -->